 Our stakeholders rate product responsibility as very important, including product quality, the safety of chemical products, innovation, and research & development.
 In terms of issues relevant to our company, two additional topics were identified as a result of the validation process: capacity building was deemed an important component of increasing health awareness and our experts also identified genome editing as a key aspect of bioethics.
 Both topics have been integrated into the relevant sections.

 The topics rated as material form the focus of this CR Report.
-Since our stakeholders also expect information and transparency from us regarding less significant issues, we also report on these, albeit in less detail.
+Since our also expect information and transparency from us regarding less significant issues, we also report on these, albeit in less detail.

 Identifying issues for non-financial disclosure